marcelocoelho/LLO/README.md

 By default, this starts a local server at http://localhost:5173/.
 Just copy/paste this URL into a browser window to view the app.
 This will automatically update when you save changes to your code (that is, no manual refresh required!).

-## OpenAI API Key

-Remember to provide your OpenAI API key into `sketch.js`.
-Note that this is configured for local development only, and this code should not be used on a production server.

 ## Credit and More Information